-Summer is the season for eating more fruits and vegetables.
+Summer is the season for eating more summer foods like fruits and vegetables.

 Mung beans can detoxify the chemicals that remain in the body after consuming them.
 They can speed up intestinal movement and improve your appetite.
 Mung bean soup can lower the heat from a fever more rapidly than anti-fever medicine in some cases.